-Since the introduction of next-generation Single RAN (radio access node) technology, which combines 2G, 3G and 4G technologies, Maroc Telecom has continued to broaden its radio coverage while upgrading and boosting the capacity of its radio-access equipment.
+Since the introduction of Single RAN (radio access node) technology, which combines 2G, 3G and 4G technologies in one equipment, Maroc Telecom has continued to broaden its radio coverage while upgrading and boosting the capacity of its radio-access equipment.

-At end-December 2020, the 10,149 Maroc Telecom radio sites covered 99.5% of its 2G customers and 99% of its 3G customers.
+At end-December 2021, the 10,291 Maroc Telecom radio sites covered 99.5% of its 2G customers and 99% of its 3G and 4G customers.